Emergency Dentist — Austin, TX

 Pain-Relieving Dental Care, Right When You Need It

 Dental emergencies are some of the most stressful situations to deal with because they’re difficult to be prepared for.
-Fortunately, with our experienced team at Magnolia Family Dentistry by your side, you can get the timely care you need.
-We offer same-day, weekend, and after-hours dental emergency appointments to get you out of pain.
-Just call us as soon as you notice any out-of-the-ordinary oral pain or experience dental trauma, and we'll schedule an appointment for you to receive emergency dentistry in Austin, TX.
+Fortunately, with our experienced team at Magnolia Family Dentistry of Austin by your side, you can get the timely care you need.
+We offer same-day dental emergency appointments and welcome walk-ins to get you out of pain.
+Just call us as soon as you notice any out-of-the-ordinary oral discomfort or experience dental trauma, and we'll schedule an appointment for you to receive emergency dentistry in Austin, TX.

-Why Choose Magnolia Family Dentistry for Emergency Dentistry?
+Why Choose Magnolia Family Dentistry of Austin for Emergency Dental Care?

 - Same-Day Emergency Dental Appointments